pokepark/PokemonRaidBot/docs/config.rst

 Set ``DDOS_MAXIMUM`` to the amount of callback queries each user is allowed to do each minute.
 If the amount is reached any further callback query is rejected by the DDOS check.
 Default value: 10.

-Set ``BRIDGE_MODE`` to true when you're using the PokemonBotBridge.
-If you're not using the PokemonBotBridge the default value of false is used.
-PokemonBotBridge: https://github.com/pokepark/PokemonBotBridge

 More config options
 -------------------